-The information in this document is based on translations of the draft Bahrain VAT law, the VAT laws and regulations of the UAE and Saudi Arabia, the GCC VAT framework and general VAT principles.
+The information in this document is based on translations of the VAT legislation of the UAE, Bahrain and Saudi Arabia, the GCC VAT framework and general VAT principles.
 It is provided for information purposes only.
-As the draft Bahrain VAT law has been recently released and is still being reviewed in detail, any comments on this law are preliminary in nature and are likely to change.
 Any omissions or errors are inadvertent.
 This document should not be relied upon in making any decisions.
 You should seek appropriate professional advice from a tax advisor before making any decision relating to your particular circumstances.